oVirt/ovirt-site/source/documentation/how-to/virtual-machines/enable-usb2-linux-vm.html.md

 6. Check dmesg or lsusb to be sure that the EHCI controller is present.

 ## Notes
 * This procedure requires that SPICE is used for console connections.
+* This procedure may work for other VM types that use SPICE (not tested).
+* Under ppc64le, this is not necessary as the default is nec-xhci since SPICE is not supported on this architecture.
 * The default controller is UHCI as it supports USB 1.0 devices like SmartCards correctly.
 * Enabling the EHCI controller leaves the UHCI controller present, but